-The RFL will arrange a screening programme with CRY to make most efficient use of resources.
-Clubs are responsible for arranging for their players to attend as required by the RFL and for meeting any travel costs the player may have.
-The RFL will recharge clubs for the costs of the programme over the season out of central distributions.
+Clubs should make contact direct with Dr Richard Lawrance to arrange a mutually convenient date, time and place Clubs are responsible for arranging for their players to attend as required by the RFL and for meeting any travel costs the player may have.
+The RFL will recharge clubs for the costs of the programme out of central distributions.